jeremisterr/jeremisterr/README.md

-this is mostly just for pt, hi hermithillers!!

 # about me !
 hi im k!!! im 16 i use he/him and im a bi trans gay! im australian/filipino and my timezones is aest!